magma/magma/nms/app/components/context/README.md

-This directory contains Magma API specific code across all resources.
+This directory contains context providers for global state.

-This contains all the calls to perform CRUD operations on a resource.
-Every resource will have a set operation.
-The set or update method will take following attributes as props.
+Most contexts have set or update methods which take the following parameters.
 - networkID
 - current state
 - method to set current state